 individual components

-hotel intercontinental davos – elegant 3D waves in steel
+hotel davos – elegant 3D waves in steel

 Every one of the 791 spandrel panel elements is unique.
 However, each has an identical, square, steel rib construction, so the elements could still be produced very economically according to a modular system.
 In terms of the manufacturing precision, the individual elements (in standard sizes of about 1.6m x 4.5m and special sizes up to 14.6m long) are comparable with pieces of furniture – and were handled with similar care.
 Every façade element had its own bespoke transport frame so that it could be safely transported to Davos by road from the production plant in Plzeň in the Czech Republic.